Vertex Nomination in Richly Attributed Networks: Simulations and Experiments

-\item[iv.]
-Cluster the rows of both $Z_1$ and $Z_2$ using a Gaussian mixture modeling-based clustering procedure (e.g., \texttt{mClust} in \texttt{R} \cite{mclust}).
 For each vertex $v$, let $\mu_v$ and $\Sigma_v$ be the mean and covariance of the normal mixture component containing $v$.
 For each $u\in V(G_2)$, compute the distances

 \item[v.]
-Rank the unseeded vertices in $G_2$ so that the vertex $u$ minimizing $D(V^*,u)$ is ranked first, with ties broken in an arbitrary but fixed manner. \end{itemize} Below, we apply this VN scheme in an illustrative simulation and on a real data network pair derived from the a neuroscience application.
+Rank the unseeded vertices in $G_2$ so that the vertex $u$ minimizing $D(V^*,u)$ is ranked first, with ties broken in an arbitrary but fixed manner. \end{itemize} Below, we apply this VN scheme in an illustrative simulation and in two real data network settings derived from neuroscience and text-mining applications.